rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

         Cluster CIDRs:   [10.128.0.0/14]
 ```

-As you can see it's using the Cluster Networks and Service Netwoks.
-For this reason was so important to not overlap each network!
-Now can be communicated in a L2/L3 level!
+As you can see, it's using the Cluster Networks and Service Networks.
+For this reason it was so important not to overlap each network!
+Now they can communicate at L2/L3 level!

 ### Verify the Submariner connectivity with Service Discovery